Hill City - Western South Dakota

 . . .
 Happily, he has been known to share.

 It might have occurred to you that Smiling Bear spends as much time in the woods as possible, and has pursued this habit all his long life.
 As noted, he carries home some of the forest fruits that he loves to pick.
-Since he has become quite accomplished at stirring up luscious jams and jellies, he even sells them!
+Since he has become quite accomplished at stirring up luscious jams and jellies, he even sells them!...when time permits.
 The bonus for our Guests is that . . .
 BLACK HILLS WILD FRUIT . . .
-Jams & Jellies frequently dance their way to the breakfast table, along with various and sundry other delectable foods . . . not bear.
+Jams & Jellies sometimes dance their way to the breakfast table, along with various and sundry other delectable foods . . . not bear.

 One recent summer, wild rose petals (pictured top of page) were plentiful, and Smiling Bear remembered that as a cub his mother showed him how good they are to nibble on.
-Being nostalgic and with such a crop on hand, he researched how to make Rose Petal Jam, then recruited all available family . . . including an enormously willing, but soon sleepy-eyed grandcub . . . for the task of gathering, washing and sorting.
+Being nostalgic and with such a crop on hand, he researched how to make Rose Petal Jelly, then recruited all available family . . . including an enormously willing, but soon sleepy-eyed grandcub . . . for the task of gathering, washing and sorting.

 The Bear uses many organic ingredients, among them organic sugar.

 In summer of 2004, before life became quite so busy, Smiling Bear submitted a fresh specimen of his Wild Raspberry Jam at the Central States Fair in Rapid City to be judged with other preserved goods.
 Much to his surprise, the humble jar of woodsy jam won a blue ribbon, and Best of Class . . . and, could this be?
 Best of Show!
 Smiling Bear had already jotted down the recipe, so he decided to take it to the fair and display it with the jam.
 Now, you too may try out this award-winning recipe.
 It has appeared in the local paper and in the B&B Innkeepers of South Dakota Cookbook.

 Wild Raspberry Jam in 15 Easy Steps